 Influenza is a severe respiratory illness, caused primarily by influenza A or B virus.
 The Centers for Disease Control and Prevention (the "CDC") estimates that influenza was linked to approximately 79,000 deaths and 960,000 hospitalizations in the United States during the 2017-2018 flu season.
-According to the report published by BCC Research in May 2018, the global influenza market was valued at approximately \$5.6 billion in 2017 and is expected to reach nearly \$6.5 billion by 2022, increasing at a compound annual growth rate (CAGR) of 3.0% from 2017 through 2022.
+According to the report published by BCC Research in May 2018, the global influenza market was valued at approximately \$5.6 billion in 2017 and was expected to reach nearly \$6.5 billion by 2022, increasing at a compound annual growth rate (CAGR) of 3.0% from 2017 through 2022.

 Currently, approved antiviral treatments for influenza are effective, but burdened with significant viral resistance.
-Strains of influenza virus that are resistant to the approved treatments osteltamivir phosphate (Tamiflu(R)) and zanamavir (Relenza(R)), baloxavir marboxil (Xofluza®) have appeared, and in some cases predominate.
+Strains of influenza virus that are resistant to the approved treatments osteltamivir phosphate (Tamiflu®) and zanamavir (Relenza®), baloxavir marboxil (Xofluza®) have appeared, and in some cases predominated.
 For example, the predominant strain of the 2009 swine influenza pandemic was resistant to Tamiflu.
 These drugs target viral neuraminidase enzymes, which are not highly conserved between viral strains.
 In fact, different influenza virus strains such as H1N1 and H5N1 are named according to their respective differences in hemagglutinin (H) and neuraminidase (N).

-The Company has several preclinical candidates under development for the treatment of influenza infection.
-CC-42344, a novel PB2 inhibitor, was selected as a preclinical lead and our Phase 1 study is currently ongoing.
-This candidate binds to a highly conserved PB2 site of the influenza polymerase (PB1: PB2: PA), and exhibits a novel mechanism of action.
-CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains, and Tamiflu-resistant, Xofluza-resistant strains, and has a favorable pharmacokinetic profile.
+The Company selected CC-42344, a novel PB2 inhibitor, as a lead candidate and has clinically completed a Phase 1 study.
+In December 2022, the Company reported on the favorable safety and tolerability results of the CC-42344 Phase 1 study and plan to initiate a Phase 2a study in the first half of 2023.
+CC-42344 binds to a highly conserved PB2 site of the influenza polymerase (PB1: PB2: PA), and exhibits a novel mechanism of action.
+CC-42344 has shown excellent antiviral activity against influenza A strains, including avian pandemic strains, and Tamiflu-resistant, Xofluza-resistant strains, and has a favorable pharmacokinetic profile.
 In addition to Tamiflu, an approved antiviral product candidate that is a competitor for the Company's influenza programs, S-033188, being developed by Shionogi/Roche.
-S-033188 was approved as Xofluza in Japan on February 23, 2018, and in the US as baloxavir marboxil (trade name Xofluza[®]) on October 24, 2018.
+S-033188 was approved as Xofluza in Japan on February 23, 2018, and in the US as baloxavir marboxil (trade name Xofluza®) on October 24, 2018.
 See "Item 1 - Business - Research and Development Update - Influenza" for more information.
 Xofluza-resistant strains emerged in both the US and Japan within several months of Xofluza being on the market.